- The Blackwell Story 1840 to 1868

-- In 1914 he died, completing the story of a full life, the memory of which became a proud legacy for his family and all who knew him.
+- In 1914 G.H.
+Blackwell died, completing the story of a full life, the memory of which became a proud legacy for his family and all who knew him.
 Kaiapoi had never had a greater citizen.
-The public esteem in which he was held is summed up by Mr D.N.
-Hawkins in his book Beyond the Waimakariri, written in 1957 (see page 211):
+The public esteem in which he was held was summed up by Mr D.N.
+Hawkins in his book Beyond the Waimakariri, written in 1957 (page 211):

 - In August 1914 the country was plunged into the First Great World War.
 Great Britain and the whole Commonwealth responded at once to the “Call to Arms”, and New Zealand was fully committed from the beginning.
 Kaiapoi took its full share of local responsibility and every section of its social and business economy was geared to that end.
 Business necessities had to be carried on but the overwhelming drive was for the War and its urgent needs, and everyone helped.